xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 - Create and customize rich release notes based on Git's history.

 After this preparation work, the plugin will proceed to compile and publish the snapshot build.
-Currently the available sources to deploy the builds are:
+Currently, the available distribution sources are:
 - [Google Play](https://play.google.com/apps/publish)
 - [Fabric Beta](https://docs.fabric.io/android/beta/overview.html)